pubkey/rxdb/docs-src/rx-storage.md

 ### MongoDB

-To use RxDB on the server side, the MongoDB RxStorage provides a way of having a secure, scaleable and performant storage based on the popular MongoDB NoSQL database [Read more](./rx-storage-mongodb.md)
+To use RxDB on the server side, the MongoDB RxStorage provides a way of having a secure, scalable and performant storage based on the popular MongoDB NoSQL database [Read more](./rx-storage-mongodb.md)

 ### FoundationDB